The luxury hotel industry is one of the fastest growing parts of the hospitality industry. A study by Amadeus

 (2016) predicted that over the next 10 years, the growth rate in outbound luxury trips would be 6.2%, almost a third greater than overall travel (4.8%).

 This is partly due to the pursuit of experiences over possessions and digital is a key tool in providing a gateway to those experiences.
 The digital landscape and technology are constantly shifting and simultaneously consumer behaviour and expectations are also changing.

-There are of course other challenges that this sector is facing, and the coming year will be even more difficult.
+There are of course other challenges that the luxury hotel sector is facing, and the coming year could be even more difficult.
 The key to success is being proactive in keeping abreast of, and adapting to, the latest trends

 In this article we identify various challenges to the luxury hospitality industry and how they might be mitigated.